vovayatsyuk/MagentoWorkflow/README.md

 **MagentoWorkflow** — is a SublimeText 3 module aimed to improve Magento 2 module and themes development speed.
-It allows to work under Magento module or theme with enabled cache.
+It allows to work under Magento module or theme with enabled cache and forget about its cleaning.
 This approach results in drastically improved Magento performance, which means faster and enjoyable development.

 ## Installation